BabisDaoutis/GalActivityClassifier/README.md

 3 - composite \
 4 - passive

-Due to strong dependencies on the specific versions of the Python packages, we recommend that the user creates a conda environment where all the necessary packages are installed based on the version of packages that this code has been tested to run successfully.
+Due to strong dependency on the specific versions of the Python packages, we recommend that the user creates a conda environment where all the necessary packages are installed based on the version of packages that this code has been tested to run successfully.
 Below we provide detailed instructions for the creation of the appropriate coda environment:
 ```
 conda create --name GalActivityClassifier
 conda activate GalActivityClassifier